RalphKemp/bookmarks/README.md

 Improvements that could be made:

 - Once edited, the item jumps to the top of the list.
-- the bookmark validation is not great - the package I'e used doesn't seem fully work - however I tried with regex and had problems with that too.
+- the bookmark validation is not great - the package I've used doesn't seem fully work - however I tried with regex and had problems with that too.
 Will fix.
-- I am using flex reverse column, instead of reversing the the items array when mapping to listitems.
+- I am using flex reverse column, instead of reversing the items array when mapping to listitems.
 For this simple app I believe it's not too bad, but could cause issues in larger applications.
 - when clicking out of edit, the html document reloads.
 So the button works, but in a rather strange manner.